TanvirSingh007/OSGeo-App/readme.md

 alt="Markdown Monster icon"
 style="float: left; margin-right: 10px;" />

 Here I created an animated gif for the splash screen using Adobe After Effects and Adobe Photoshop.
+I downloaded the png file of the logo and animated it in after effects and then used photoshop to export as a gif.
+Then I used some of the external libraries to ad the gif to imageview and holded the activity using countdown timer for 3 seconds before going to the next activity.

 - Home Page with Projects:-